Expertise

 How Can Our Criminal Lawyers Help?

 If you’ve been charged with a criminal offence, you may make a bail application.
-However, it is important you get the correct advice prior to making an application, as if it is refused, you can only make another application if you can show circumstances that are materially different to the original application.
+However, it is important you get the correct advice from a bail lawyer prior to making an application, as if it is refused, you can only make another application if you can show circumstances that are materially different to the original application.

 The criminal defence experts at Kells are ready to assist you with your bail application.
-We leverage our experience and in-depth knowledge of the bail application process to ensure the success of your application.
+Whether you're in Wollongong or anywhere in the Illawarra, we leverage our experience and in-depth knowledge of the bail application process to ensure the success of your application.

 Frequently Asked Questions